top of page

 Rev. Martin Francis Toal

-Rev. Toal's 4-volume The Sunday Sermons of the Great Fathers presents the Gospel of the Sunday with associated commentary from the Catena Aurea followed by several complete sermons by the Church Fathers.
+Rev. Toal's 4-volume The Sunday Sermons of the Great Fathers from the late-1950s presents the Gospel of the Sunday with associated commentary from the Catena Aurea followed by several complete sermons by the Church Fathers.
 To access each individual volume...

 Fr.
 Franz Hunolt

 Fr.
 Hunolt's famous Sermons is a 6-volume collection, each on a separate theme and each containing 72 sermons covering Sundays and Holydays.
-The English printed divided each of the German volumes in half, doubling the set to 12.
+The English translation by Rev. J. Allen, D.D. divided each of the German volumes in half, doubling the set to 12.
 The topics covered are...

 • Volume I: The Different States in Life